-- a.
-Water demand equals a reduced delivery capacity for all or part of the system, as determined by DWU - b.
-A major water line breaks, or a pump or system failure occurs, which cause unprecedented loss of capability to provide treated water service - c.
+- h.
+Water demand equals a reduced delivery capacity for all or part of the system, as determined by DWU - i.
+A major water line breaks, or a pump or system failure occurs, which cause unprecedented loss of capability to provide treated water service - j.
 Natural or man-made contamination of the water supply